addap/master-thesis/documents/draft/main.md

 [TODO mention that all code examples are an OCaml rendering of the verified Hazel code, based on but not equal to the Eio code]

-Cooperative concurrency schedulers are (often/commonly?) treated in the literature on effect handlers [ref, Paolos dissertation, Dolan paper, Dan Leijen paper] because they are a lucid example for the usefulness of handling delimited continuations in this way.
+Cooperative concurrency schedulers are commonly treated in the literature on effect handlers [ref, Paolos dissertation, Dolan paper, Dan Leijen paper] because they are a lucid example for the usefulness of handling delimited continuations in this way.
 Generally, the scheduler contains an effect handler and a fiber is just a normal function.
 The fiber can yield execution by performing an effect, jumping to the effect handler (i.e. the scheduler) and providing it with the rest of the fiber's computation in the form of a continuation.
 The scheduler has a collection of continuations and by invoking one of them it schedules the next fiber.